budipratomo-wk/notes/projects/goals/2023 Goal 1 - Create Better Documentation.md

 Comparing the amount of notes with the amount of PR I put in seems reasonable enough.
 Therefore I'm aiming at the ration of 1:1.
 1 new note for 1 PR.

+After discussion, we'll revise this to 10 notes this year.

 # When do we know it is successful?
 We know if it's successful, if the I achieved the following criteria:
 - I made it a habit to document stuff (1:1 note ratio)
 - The notes are actually helpful, I can attach every note to the PR I'm building and it should clear up the topic, instead of making it more confusing

+The notes have been reused at least 3 times in the year, either by myself or to help others solve their problems